-7.1 The competent person is responsible for ensuring that the following inspections and maintenance are undertaken, recorded and uploaded onto SYPRO.
+7.1 The competent person is responsible for ensuring that the following inspections and maintenance are undertaken, recorded and uploaded onto the Trust's Estates Management Software.

-7.2 Fire Alarm System
+Fire Alarm System

-- 7.2.1 Fire alarm call points will be tested weekly in rotation; individual call points should be tested as a minimum of one per term.
-The weekly testing regime will be defined by each school/academy. - 7.2.2 Any defects on the system will be reported immediately to the alarm contractor/electrical engineer.
+- 7.2 Fire alarm call points will be tested weekly in rotation; individual call points should be tested as a minimum of one per term.
+The weekly testing regime will be defined by each school/academy. - 7.3 Any defects on the system will be reported immediately to the alarm contractor/electrical engineer.

-7.3 Fire Extinguishers and Blankets
+Fire Extinguishers and Blankets

-- 7.3.1 Weekly in-house checks are conducted to ensure that all firefighting equipment is in the correct position, easily accessible and clear of obstruction, correctly charged and operational, and showing no signs of tampering. - 7.3.2 Contractors undertake an annual maintenance service of all firefighting equipment.
+- 7.4 Weekly in-house checks are conducted to ensure that all firefighting equipment is in the correct position, easily accessible and clear of obstruction, correctly charged and operational, and showing no signs of tampering. - 7.5 Contractors undertake an annual maintenance service of all firefighting equipment.
 Defective equipment or extinguishers that need recharging should be taken out of service and reported directly to the competent person for replacements.

-7.4 Emergency Lighting Systems
+Emergency Lighting Systems

-Emergency lighting will be checked by the site team each month; this must be logged on a register at each site.
+7.6 Emergency lighting will be checked by the site team each month; this must be logged on a register at each site.
 Annually, the contractor will conduct a full discharge test and certification of the systems.

-7.5 Means of Escape
+Means of Escape

-The competent person will carry out regular checks for any obstructions on exit routes and will ensure all exit doors are operational and available for use.
+7.7 The competent person will carry out regular checks for any obstructions on exit routes and will ensure all exit doors are operational and available for use.

-7.6 Safety Clearways
+Safety Clearways

-Corridors, stairwells and doorways must be kept free of obstructions and properly lit.
+7.8 Corridors, stairwells and doorways must be kept free of obstructions and properly lit.

-7.7 Good Housekeeping
+Good Housekeeping

-All passageways and storage areas must remain clean and tidy.
+7.9 All passageways and storage areas must remain clean and tidy.
 At no time should any items be stored in the vicinity of heat-producing equipment.
 Routine inspections of internal and external areas will be conducted by the site team.
 However, it is important that ALL staff take a proactive approach to good housekeeping, to promote a safe and healthy working environment.